I fell in love with this typeface called Proxima Nova the same day when I saw it on a website using it as web font.

 Nunito Sans is my kind of font and I find it pretty neat these days.
 It may not be a perfect alternative to Proxima Nova if observed closely, but it gives and impression like it is.
 Jacques Le Bailly extended Vernon Adams‘s Nunito and came up with 7-weight sans version of it.

 As a bonus, Raleway looks more like a display font and is created by different font designers.
 Matt McInerney created it as a single-weight thin font.
 Later on it is extended by Pablo, Rodrigo, and Igino for a 9-weight typeface.

 Another typeface that looks quite similar to Proxima Nova is Gotham, which is a premium font as well.
 Both of them appear almost the same, however, people on web use the former the most.

-Below are some more typefaces other than Google fonts which appear to be the closest alternatives of PN:
+Here are some more typefaces other than Google fonts that appear to be the closest alternatives of PN: